 (i) Payment of all accounts shall be authorised by a resolution of the Executive.

-(4) Duties of the Secretary:

-(a) Unless excused, attend all Branch and general meetings.
+(j) Unless excused, attend all Branch and general meetings.

-(b) Arrange for the keeping of accurate Minutes of all meetings attended by him/her, and arrange for accurate Minutes to be kept of all meetings he/she does not attend.
+(k) Arrange for the keeping of accurate Minutes of all meetings attended by him/her, and arrange for accurate Minutes to be kept of all meetings he/she does not attend.

-(c) Attend to all correspondence and, as appropriate, file it and any responses.
+(l) Attend to all correspondence and, as appropriate, file it and any responses.

-(d) Submit to the President, or in his/her absence a Vice-President, all appropriate correspondence and information he/she may secure in connection with the affairs of the Branch or of interest to its members.
+(m) Submit to the President, or in his/her absence a Vice-President, all appropriate correspondence and information he/she may secure in connection with the affairs of the Branch or of interest to its members.

-(e) Take and act on the advice of the President, or in his/her absence a Vice-President, as to any action to be taken in any matter pending the next general meeting or meeting of the Branch.
+(n) Take and act on the advice of the President, or in his/her absence a Vice-President, as to any action to be taken in any matter pending the next general meeting or meeting of the Branch.

-(f) Summon general meetings, Annual General Meetings, and meetings of the Board, Executive or Sub-Committees thereof as directed by the President.
+(o) Summon general meetings, Annual General Meetings, and meetings of the Board, Executive or Sub-Committees thereof as directed by the President.

-(g) Keep the records not already provided for in the Rules which are required to be kept by an organisation or branch pursuant to the provisions of the Act and the Regulations there under and furnish to the Industrial Registry all returns and information thereby required.
+(p) Keep the records not already provided for in the Rules which are required to be kept by an organisation or branch pursuant to the provisions of the Act and the Regulations there under and furnish to the Industrial Registry all returns and information thereby required.

-(h) Be the officer to sue and be sued on behalf of the Branch.
+(q) Be the officer to sue and be sued on behalf of the Branch.

-(i) Edit and publish a journal and distribute it to members.
+(r) Edit and publish a journal and distribute it to members.

-(k) With the assistance of the Board, draw up and submit to Annual General Meeting a report and balance sheet of the affairs of the Branch, which report shall have been duly audited by the auditors of the Branch.
+(s) With the assistance of the Board, draw up and submit to Annual General Meeting a report and balance sheet of the affairs of the Branch, which report shall have been duly audited by the auditors of the Branch.

-(l) Carry out such further duties as the Branch may from time to time require of him/her.
+(t) Carry out such further duties as the Branch may from time to time require of him/her.

 14 - ELECTIONS